joshbegley/nyt-latest/README.md

 `Bar Chucho — from the team behind the Michelin-starred Mexican standout Corima — overachieves but stays true to its purpose.
 And there’s a great burger at a fair price.`\
 https://www.nytimes.com/2026/08/04/dining/restaurant-review-bar-chucho-nyc.html

-**Eaton Fire Caused by Utility’s Transmission Tower, Report Says**\
+**Officials Say They’ve Found the Cause of a Fire That Devastated L.A.**\
-`The 2025 fire, which killed 19 people and destroyed the Altadena community in Los Angeles County, began at an inactive tower belonging to Southern California Edison, officials said.`\
+`The 2025 Eaton fire, which killed 19 people and destroyed the Altadena community, began at an inactive tower belonging to Southern California Edison, officials said.`\
 https://www.nytimes.com/2026/08/04/us/eaton-fire-cause-transmission-tower-report.html

 **New Zealand’s Final Greyhound Race**\